 match $x isa company has name "ENI"; $y isa country has name "UK"; get;

 Click on an empty point of the background of the graph visualiser to make sure that no node is selected.
 Then CTRL+Click anywhere on the background and you will see a green rectangle extending from the mouse pointer.
-You can use this window to select multiple nodes at the same time: just drag it over both the nodes currently shown as shown below and click again on the background.
+You can use this window to select multiple nodes at the same time: just drag it over both nodes currently shown as displayed below and click again on the background.
 This will select both ENI and the UK.

 compute path query will be shown in the Graql editor ready for you to be launched or modified.